sketchplugins/plugin-directory/README.md

 **Note:** if you want to add yours, just open an issue with the URL, or send a pull request.

 - [8by8/sketchplugins](https://github.com/8by8/sketchplugins) Plugins for Sketch
+- [abynim/SketchSquares](https://github.com/abynim/sketchsquares) Replace layers in Sketch with photos from Instagram.
 - [adamhowell/random-opacity-sketch-plugin](https://github.com/adamhowell/random-opacity-sketch-plugin) Randomly change the opacity of selected objects in Sketch.
 - [ajaaibu/ThaanaText](https://github.com/ajaaibu/thaanatext) Sketch Plugin to generate thaana strings, paragraphs, articles
 - [alessndro/sketch-plugins](https://github.com/alessndro/sketch-plugins) An incredible collection of plugins, including some great ones for working with baselines.